RentoYabuki06/simple_printf_function/README.md

 # ft_printf - Custom printf Function Implementation

 ## Overview
 **ft_printf** is one of the 42Tokyo projects that involves creating your own version of the C standard library function `printf`.
 This project strengthens system programming skills through variable arguments, format specifier parsing, and output processing.

+This implementation is primarily based on the behavior of glibc (GNU C Library) used in Ubuntu and Debian systems.
+As a result, there may be behavioral differences compared to other C library implementations such as Darwin libc (used in macOS) or musl libc (used in Alpine Linux).

 ---